deanmcpherson/react-native-sortable-listview/README.md

  - **`onRowMoved`** _(Function)_ - should return a function that is passed a single object when a row is dropped.
 The object contains three properties `from`, `to`, and `row`. `from` and `to` are the order indexes being requested to move. `row` is all the info available about the row being dropped.
  - **`data`** _(Object)_ - Takes an object.
+ - **`rowHasChanged`** _(Function)_ - Takes an function that is called to compare row data.
+It is passed the new row data and a shallow copy of the previous row data.
+This is necessary to define if row data is not immutible for row changes to correctly propagate.
  - **`order`** _(Array)_  (optional) - Expects an array of keys to determine the current order of rows.
  - **`sortRowStyle`** _(Object)_ (optional) - Expects a `style` object, which is to be applied on the rows when they're being dragged.